ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

     \
   - Example

 An AND gate with an output value of $0.5$ has 2 inputs, one of them has an output value of $0.8$ and the other of $0.5$.
-When both of them are on at the same time (so the AND gate sends an output) the output values of the inputs are added up, $0.8 + 0.5 = 1.3$.
-Because $1.3$ is bigger than $1$, the gate replaces it with $1$, then that value is multiplied by the output value of the gate, $1 \cdot 0.5 = 0.5$, so the AND gate sends an output of $0.5$
+When at least one of them is off, it doesn't send an output.
+When both of them are on at the same time, the AND gate is able to send an output.
+On that case, the output values of the inputs are first added up: $0.8 + 0.5 = 1.3$.
+Because the sum, $1.3$, is bigger than $1$, the gate replaces it with $1$.
+Then that value is multiplied by the output value of the gate: $1 \cdot 0.5 = 0.5$.
+Finally, the AND gate sends an output with the value of that multiplication, $0.5$.
+On the steam version, if the sum of the inputs or the output value of the gate had been $0$, the resultant value of the multiplication would have also been $0$, in which case the gate wouldn't have sent an output

 \newcommand{\titleC}{Useful Circuits}
 \phantomsection